Questions from Prospective Students

 1. What is the difference between Physics and Applied Physics?

-Our division offers two degree programmes: BSc (Hons) in Physics and BSc (Hons) in Applied Physics.
-Most of the course requirements are the same for the two degrees; the differences lie in the advanced courses taken in the third and fourth years.
+The two degree programmes — BSc (Hons) in Physics and BSc (Hons) in Applied Physics — share many course requirements.
+The differences lie in the advanced courses taken during the third and fourth years.

 The advanced courses for Physics (or "Pure Physics") students are geared toward achieving a deep and broad understanding of Nature.
 The topics studied include condensed-matter physics, high-energy particle physics, statistical mechanics, and general relativity, and they relate to fundamental physics (e.g., particle and gravitational physics), as well as the application of physics to complex systems (e.g., solid-state materials, superfluids and superconductors, soft matter, and chaotic systems).